gdsbook/book/notebooks/04_spatial_weights.md

 ## Next Steps

-For additional reading and further information on the topic of networks and spatial weights matrices, consider Chapter 3 of Anselin and Rey, *Modern Spatial Econometrics in Practice: A Guide to GeoDa, GeoDaSpace, and PySAL*.
+For additional reading and further information on the topic of networks and spatial weights matrices, consider Chapter 3 of Anselin and Rey, *Modern Spatial Econometrics in Practice: A Guide to GeoDa, GeoDaSpace, and Pysal*.
 Further, for more general thinking on networks in geography, consider:

 Uitermark, Justus and Michiel van Meeteren.
 2021.
 "Geographcial Network Analysis." *Tijdschrift voor economische en sociale geografie* 112: 337-350.